OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 If you prefer to host the web server for the sample on your computer, follow these steps:

 1. You need http-server to run the local web server.
-If you haven't installed this yet, you can do this with the following command.
+If you haven't installed this yet, run the following command.

     ```console
     npm install --global http-server